 - 1. It gets to the root of the nitrate issue - 2.
 It is simple and attainable in a timely fashion - 3.
-It raises awareness because it introduces farmers to key components of on-farm nutrient management about which they need to be knowledgeable - 4.
-It allows farmers to compare their nitrogen applications to those of their peers growing the same crops.
+It raises awareness because it introduces farmers to key components of on-farm nutrient management about which they need to be knowledgeable

-Key Point Summary for Reporting
+4. It allows farmers to compare their nitrogen applications to those of their peers growing the same crops.

-- T. The cost and hassle of data collection for a farmer is the same whether it must be reported or not. - U. Details about the blends of fertilizer and the timing of fertilizer applications are considered to be the same as a trade secret by most farmers.
-Details of this type do not needed to be shared for any reasonable nitrogen management reporting program. - V. It is highly unadvisable to require annual nitrogen cycle computations for fields. - W. Describing and understanding the nitrogen management of a 160 acre almond orchard is relatively simple as compared to describing and understanding the nitrogen management of 16 10 acre produce crop fields. - X. A reporting of the applied nitrogen (along with the crop type and acreage) is recommended as the primary numerical metric because of three points: - S.1 The State and Regional Boards will have good data that demonstrates if trends are indeed occurring. - S.2 Farmers will need to develop this information, in any case, so it will not require extra data collection. - S.3 Coalitions can provide simple information to farmers that allow them to compare their nitrogen applications for a crop against the nitrogen applications of others with the same crops. - Y. A "reporting unit" could be defined in one of two ways (i) on a crop basis, which could include multiple fields that have similar soils, irrigation methods, irrigation water nitrate levels (not defined by the panel), and irrigation/nutrient management styles.
-Alternatively (ii) a reporting unit could be defined as an individual field. - Z. The time period for a report should encompass about a year, and should consolidate monthly or short-season values into single values.
+Key Point Summary for Reporting T. .
+The cost and hassle of data collection for a farmer is the same whether it must be reported or not.
+U .
+Details about the blends of fertilizer and the timing of fertilizer applications are considered to be the same as a trade secret by most farmers.
+Details of this type do not needed to be shared for any reasonable nitrogen management reporting program.
+V .
+It is highly unadvisable to require annual nitrogen cycle computations for fields.
+W 7.
+Describing and understanding the nitrogen management of a 160 acre almond orchard is relatively simple as compared to describing and understanding the nitrogen management of 16 - 10 acre produce crop fields.
+X A reporting of the applied nitrogen (along with the crop type and acreage) is recommended as the primary numerical metric because of three points: S. 2 The State and Regional Boards will have good data that demonstrates if trends are indeed occurring.
+Y A "reporting unit" could be defined in one of two ways (i) on a crop basis, which could include multiple fields that have similar soils, irrigation methods, irrigation water nitrate levels (not defined by the panel), and irrigation/nutrient management styles.
+Alternatively (ii) a reporting unit could be defined as an individual field.
+Z .
+The time period for a report should encompass about a year, and should consolidate monthly or short-season values into single values.